linuxfoundation/lfevents/web/wp-content/plugins/wp-media-library-categories/readme.txt

 == Frequently Asked Questions ==

 = How to use separate categories for the WordPress Media Library (and don't use the same categories as in posts & pages)? = By default the WordPress Media Library uses the same categories as WordPress does (such as in posts & pages).
-If you want to use separate categories for the WordPress Media Library add this code to the file functions.php located in your theme or child-theme:
+If you want to use separate categories you can use a custom taxonomy, this can be set under Settings → Media (or click on the settings quicklink on the WordPress plugins overview page).
-/**
-* separate media categories from post categories
-* use a custom category called 'category_media' for the categories in the media library */ add_filter( 'wpmediacategory_taxonomy', function(){ return 'category_media'; } ); //requires PHP 5.3 or newer

-Or if you have an older PHP version: add_filter( 'wpmediacategory_taxonomy', create_function( '', 'return "category_media";' ) );  //requires PHP 4.0.1 or newer

 = How to use category in the [gallery] shortcode? =